neu-se/CS4530-Spring-2024/Activities/Module04 Activity.md

 ### Part 2: Improve Whitley's code

-Write a new file, called betterTrafficLight.ts, which solves the problem raised by the customer, while adhering better to the 5 Principles.
+Write a new file, called betterTrafficLight.ts, which Principles, and addresses some of the problems raised by the customer.
 Test your code by changing TrafficLight.test.ts to import from betterTrafficLight.ts

 ### Part 3: Critique your own code